FAQs

 Yes.
 Examples are provided which connect to the Android via Android Open Accessory (AOA).
 This means that the FT90x USB Host enumerates the Android device.
 See AN 365 FT9xx API Programmers Manual and AN 360 FT900 Example Applications for more information.

-embedded SoC has resulted in the availability of TrueTaskВ® USB, an embedded USB host stack designed for use with the FT90x MCU product family, and a partnership with MikroE has culminated in providing a comprehensive development environment for the FT90x including compilers, development boards, useful examples for click boards and Visual TFT software support.
-For more information on MCCI and MikroE please visit www.mcci.com and www.mikroe.com.
+Bridgetek has been working closely with 3rd party partners in order to offer additional design aids.
+A collaboration with MCCI® Corporation, a leading developer of USB drivers and firmware for embedded SoC has resulted in the availability of TrueTaskВ® USB, an embedded USB host stack designed for use with the FT90x MCU product family, and a partnership with MikroE has culminated in providing a comprehensive development environment for the FT90x including compilers, development boards, useful examples for click boards and Visual TFT software support.
+For more information on MCCI and MikroE, please visit www.mcci.com and www.mikroe.com.

 MCU FAQs – FT93x

 Recently announced at Electronica 2016 is the expansion of the series to include the FT93x, a range of advanced USB to Multi-interface bridging microcontrollers.
-These are due to launch for sale in full production quantities from Q1 2017, however in advance of this please click here for the draft datasheet.
+These are due to launch for sale in full production quantities from Q1 2017, however in advance of this please click here for the datasheet.